godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of /etc/passwd
+display content of /etc/passwd and /etc/hosts